technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

 ## Exercise 2 : Build your first agent using M365 Agents SDK

-Now that you’ve seen how to build an agent using Azure AI Foundry, let’s switch gears and explore how to build your own agent locally using the Microsoft 365 Agents SDK.
+Now that you’ve seen how to build an agent using Microsoft Foundry, let’s switch gears and explore how to build your own agent locally using the Microsoft 365 Agents SDK.
 This SDK lets you build multi-channel, production-ready agents that can run in Microsoft Teams, Microsoft 365